Llewxamris/PEA-framework/md/maintenance.md

 ## Maintenance Project Methodology
 The methodology used for the project was _Agile_.
 We performed five week sprints, and performed daily scrums to keep the team up to date.
 Testing was performed during the final two weeks of the sprint.
+Sprints are cycles of iteration performed over a period of a few week to a month.
+At the end of a sprint, a deliverable is shown to the client.
+The Daily Scrum is a daily meeting where members of the team explain what they worked on since the last scrum, what they will be working on today, and any issues they might be having.
+The issues are not addressed during the scrum, only brought out into the open.

 ## Maintenance Team
 The maintenance team environment was very fluid.
 Team members were able to